bagder/uncurled/epilogue.md

 ## Books

-If you want to find related books on the topic of Open Source, I recommend:
+If you want to find related books on the topic of making Open Source, I recommend:

  - [Working in Public: The Making and Maintenance of Open Source Software](https://www.amazon.com/Working-Public-Making-Maintenance-Software/dp/0578675862)